hanruihua/ir-sim/README.md

 pip install ir_sim
 ```

-- Or for development, you may build from source:
+- Or for development, you may install from source:

 ```
 git clone https://github.com/hanruihua/ir_sim.git